s7manth/tp/docs/UserGuide.md

 ![help message](images/helpMessage.png)

-Format: `help`

-In addition to this, the `help` command can be used to show usage instructions for specific commands.

 Format: `help [COMMAND_WORD]`

+`help` command can be used to show either the link to the user guide or usage instructions for specific commands.

 Examples :
 * `help` will show the popup message as shown above.